-Hot Springs – Named for their natural geothermal springs found just downtown, Pagosa Springs is renowned for relaxation and the healing of mind and body.
+Hot Springs – Named for their natural geothermal springs found just downtown, Pagosa Springs is renowned for relaxation and the healing of the mind and body.
 The Springs Resort is the largest in town with over twenty soaking pools and one of the nicest hotels in town.
-Also downtown, Overlook offers a retreat from the crowds, along with exceptional views of town.
+Also downtown, Overlook offers a retreat from the crowds, along with exceptional views of the town.
 Healing Waters is another resort and hotel in town.